Take a Florida rodeo road trip with the RAM NCFR

 Though we don’t have 90 years of Florida rodeo history, we do have 32 years of history in the sport of rodeo.
 In 1975, the PRCA created the circuit system, where they divided the United States into 12 circuits.
 In 1987, the Dodge National Circuit Finals Rodeo was born, and Dodge became the official title sponsor.
 In 2010, the Dodge brand went to newly formed RAM, and in 2012, RAM took over the title sponsorship making it the RAM National Circuit Finals Rodeo.
 In 2016 the PRCA added Mexico into the circuits as the Mexico Rodeo Federation, and in 2018, the PRCA introduced Canada as the Maple Leaf Circuit.
 Every April, the RAM NCFR hosts the top two cowboys and cowgirls from each of the seven traditional rodeo events.
 This is a tournament-style rodeo where two rounds take place to find the top eight contestants in each event.
 The top four then move on, with all other scores and times thrown out, to determine the national champion.
 Event winners receive a $20,000 voucher for a new RAM vehicle, a Polaris RANGER UTV, a pair of exotic boots from Justin Boots, trophy saddle from Cactus Saddlery, and a Montana Silversmith buckle, in addition to their winnings.
 Will you be here to witness who claims the Montana Silversmith buckle and a share of over $1 million in cash and prizes?

-The 2020 RAM National Circuit Finals Rodeo will take place in Kissimmee, Florida in April highlighting the industry’s top contestants.
+The 2020 RAM National Circuit Finals Rodeo will take place in Kissimmee, Florida highlighting the industry’s top contestants.
 After 90 years, rodeo traditions run deep within our state and we are proud to be home to several of the top rodeos!